Pierre-Joseph Proudhon: Early writings

 For some time, Proudhon ran a small printing establishment at Besançon, but without success.
 Afterwards, he became connected as a kind of manager with a commercial firm in Lyon, France.
 In 1847, he left this job and finally settled in Paris, where he was now becoming celebrated as a leader of innovation.
 In this year, he also became a Freemason.

+Proudhon also engaged in an exchange of published letters between 1849 and 1850 with the French Liberal School economist Frédéric Bastiat discussing the legitimacy of interest.
+As Robert Leroux argued, Bastiat had the conviction that Proudhon's anti-interest doctrine "was the complete antithesis of any serious approach".
+Proudhon famously lost his temper and declared to Bastiat: "Your intelligence is asleep, or rather it has never been awake.
+You are a man for whom logic does not exist.
+You do not hear anything, you do not understand anything.
+You are without philosophy, without science, without humanity.
+Your ability to reason, like your ability to pay attention and make comparisons is zero.
+Scientifically, Mr. Bastiat, you are a dead man."

 In Spain, Ramón de la Sagra established the anarchist journal El Porvenir in La Coruña in 1845 which was inspired by Proudhon's ideas.
 Catalan politician Francesc Pi i Margall became the principal translator of Proudhon's works into Spanish and later briefly became President of Spain in 1873 while being the leader of the Federal Democratic Republican Party.
 According to George Woodcock, "[t]hese translations were to have a profound and lasting effect on the development of Spanish anarchism after 1870, but before that time Proudhonian ideas, as interpreted by Pi, already provided much of the inspiration for the federalist movement which sprang up in the early 1860s".
 According to the Encyclopædia Britannica, "[d]uring the Spanish revolution of 1873, Pi i Margall attempted to establish a decentralized, or 'cantonalist,' political system on Proudhonian lines".

 Later life and death

-Proudhon died in Passy on 19 January 1865 and was buried in Paris at the cemetery of Montparnasse.
+Proudhon died in Passy on 19 January 1865 and was buried in Paris at Montparnasse cemetery.